ricardoasmarques/ceph-dev-docker/README.md

 `VERSION` var specified or add `-f <version>.Dockerfile` to the docker build command.

+For each release there will exist a specific bin folder that will have priority over the shared bin scripts.

 ### setup.sh

 This script can be used to get a working container with 1 command.